-Welcome to Flash Pulp, episode three hundred and thirty-nine.
+Welcome to Flash Pulp, episode four hundred and nine.

 (RSS / iTunes)

-This week’s episodes are brought to you by Libr8: A Continuum Podcast
+This week’s episodes are brought to you by The Melting Potcast

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we present a tale of summer miscreancy and the unexpected phantasms of childhood.

 The twelve-year-olds, Chuck and Grim Tom, were sitting on the splinter-filled bench that ran the length of the camp’s convenience store.
 They were sipping Dr. Peppers.

 “Ain’t nothing interesting ever happen here,” Chuck was saying, his can already half empty.